Pseudo-Labeling for Kernel Ridge Regression under Covariate Shift: Discussion

 \section{Discussion}

 We developed a simple approach for kernel ridge regression under covariate shift.
 A key component is an imputation model that generates pseudo-labels for model selection.
 The final estimator is shown to adapt to the covariate shift in many common scenarios.
 We hope that our work can spur further research toward a systematic solution to covariate shift problems.
 Lots of open questions are worth studying.
-For instance, we need general measures of covariate shift and corresponding tools for handling them.
-When $\bSigma_0 \preceq B \bSigma$ (a special case is $\frac{\rd Q}{\rd P} \leq B$), our approach achieves the minimax optimal error rate without knowing $B$.
-It would be interesting to consider other discrepancy measures such as divergences or Wasserstein metrics.
-Our two-stage approach with separate uses of source and target data may need modification.
-The candidate models may better be trained using some weighted loss based on the target data.
+For instance, it would be interesting to connect our notion of effective sample size to various discrepancy measures between probability distributions, such as divergences or Wasserstein metrics.
+Our two-stage approach with separate uses of source and target data may need modification in certain scenarios, as the candidate models may better be trained using some weighted loss based on the target data.
 Another direction is statistical learning over general function classes.
 The current paper only considered kernel ridge regression with well-specified model.
 Analytical expressions of the fitted models greatly facilitated our theoretical analysis.
 In future work, we would like to go beyond that and develop more versatile methods.